trustmark-2005-ltd/TrustMark-Retrofit-Integration/README.md

 TrustMark is not responsible for external websites and their functionality or security, we advise that only non-personal test data is used with any of the tools listed.

+## MCS Measures and Testing

+In order to use MCS measures you must provide an MCS Certificate Reference that can be validated.
+Therefore, the certificate reference must exist in the MCS Testing Database and the returned certificate must have a matching property postcode and technology.

+`MCS-01109079-R` is a valid testing mcsCertificateReference value and must match against a postcode of `IP7 6RL` and an MCS technology of `2`, for example `DW-305` would be a valid measure type.

 ## Visualising

 If you'd like to visualise the data [JSON Visio (jsonvisio.com)](https://jsonvisio.com/editor) illustrates data on graphs well and can help with the understanding of the Assessment, Project and Lodgement requests.